pablomayobre/lowerclass/README.md

 ## More

-Check the `spec` folder for info on the spec
+Check the `spec` folder for info on the spec.

-Check the `performance` folder for info on the performance tests
+Check the `performance` folder for info on the performance tests.

 ## License